Timeline & Key Dates

 - One of the Co-PIs’ institutions must be designated as the institution of record, agreeing to sponsor the application and accept award payments, and ensuring that annual progress reports and expenditure reports are submitted to AHA.

-While no minimum percent effort is specified, the Co-PIs must demonstrate that adequate time will be devoted to ensuring successful completion of the proposed project.
+While no minimum percent effort is specified, the Co-PIs must demonstrate that adequate time will be devoted to ensuring the successful completion of the proposed project.

-At the time of application, each co-PI must have one of the following designations:
+Awardees must have one of the following designations:

 - U.S. citizen